 All of Kilbryde Hospice’s services are given completely free of charge, with only a proportion of their funding being provided by NHS Scotland.
 This means that the Hospice relies on the ongoing goodwill and generosity of their local community to help keep their vital services running.

-Profits from the Local Hospice Lottery help towards the running costs of Kilbryde Hospice and provides a regular stream of income the Hospice can rely on receiving, each and every month.
+Profits from the Local Hospice Lottery help towards the running costs of Kilbryde Hospice and provide a regular stream of income they can rely on receiving, each and every month.
 Not only does this help to provide essential care and support to local families right now – it also enables Kilbryde Hospice to plan and develop their services for the future.

 Kilbryde Hospice is one of a number of hospices throughout Great Britain supported by Local Hospice Lottery and for each £1 entry in the weekly draw Local Hospice Lottery gives an average of 60p to hospice care (significantly more than most other society lotteries).
 Local Hospice Lottery will give between 55% and 80% of profits from individuals playing in support of Kilbryde Hospice to Kilbryde Hospice.
 This is expected to be at least £130,000 over 5 years (from October 2020).